 New Yorker Joe Blake (Luke Kleintank) — new to the underground American resistance — is actually a double agent for the SS, serving under the Obergruppenführer John Smith (Rufus Sewell).
 Joe drives from New York to Colorado for the resistance, under the guise of delivering a truck full of coffee makers.
 There, he meets Juliana in a diner, where she is waiting to meet Trudy’s contact.

 Back in New York, the Nazis apprehend, torture, and kill the freedom fighters who sent Joe to Colorado with his real cargo — a copy of The Grasshopper Lies Heavy.
 While the resistance members do not betray their cause, the Nazis know why the truck is headed to Canon City.

 Trade Minister of the Pacific States of America, Nobusuke Tagomi (Cary-Hiroyuki Tarawa), meets covertly with Nazi Rudolph Wegener (Carsten Norgaard).
 Wegener uses the Swedish alias Victore Baynes as his cover.
 The two worry that when Hitler resigns or dies from his escalating Parkinson’s disease, it will result in a power vacuum.
 Wegener theorizes that any successor will nuke Japan, so as to wrest control of the Pacific States of America.

 First aired: TBD

 What do you think?
 Do you like The Man in the High Castle TV show?
-Do you think it should be cancelled or renewed for another season?
+Do you think it should be ending or renewed for a fifth season?